“Spiritual Choreographer” -Dance Magazine

 “A rare modern dance choreographer…”-NY Times

 Commissioned dances include Peach Flower Landscape for the Lincoln Center Institute, Qian Kun for the Joyce Theater Foundation, Unfolding for Dancing in the Streets, The Three Riddles of Turandot for New Jersey Ballet, Unconquered Warriors for Dancing Wheels, and Water and Tiger Lily for Ballet Met, The Way of Five – Fire for Townson University; Dragons on the Wall, a collaboration with Nobel Literature nominee Bei Dao and internationally acclaimed composer Joan La Barbara for the Alternate Roots Festival curated by Baraka Sele of New Jersey Performing Arts Center.
-She has set her choreography at Case Western Reserve University, Alvin Ailey school’s professional development program and Long Island City University.
+She has set her choreography at Case Western Reserve University, Alvin Ailey school’s professional development program, and Long Island City University.

 In New York, she has taught at Mary Anthony Dance Studio, Peridance and NYU, where she received her MA in Dance and Dance Education.
 She has been a principal affiliate artist of the New Jersey Performing Arts Center since its inception.
-On television, Ms. Chen is an often-featured artist on PBS/NJN’s Grammy Award winning State of the Arts series as well as serving as a dance competition judge for Sinovision USA, a Chinese language TV channel in the community.
-For her contribution to the Chinese American culture, she has received awards from New Jersey International Institute, the Organization of Chinese Americans, and Chinese American Chamber of Commerce.
+On television, Ms. Chen is an often-featured artist on PBS/NJN’s Grammy Award-winning State of the Arts series as well as serving as a dance competition judge for Sinovision USA, a Chinese language TV channel in the community.
+For her contribution to the Chinese American culture, she has received awards from the New Jersey International Institute, the Organization of Chinese Americans, and Chinese American Chamber of Commerce.
 She has also served on Dance related panels for the National Endowment for the Arts.

 | Nai-Ni Chen Salon Interview